MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/quickstart-for-multiplayer-servers-game-manager.md

 ![Game Manager - Multiplayer - Thunderhead Enable](media/tutorials/game-manager-thunderhead-enable.png)

-## Download and build the GDSK sample
+## Download and build the GSDK sample

 Multiplayer servers work through a special state machine, by integrating with the PlayFab Game Server SDK (GSDK) (see [Basics of a PlayFab game server](basics-of-a-playfab-game-server.md)).